Hereford Medical Group

 - In the meantime current surgery sites will be used

-- We hope the new building will be ready in Spring 2020
+- We expect to move into the new building in early Autumn 2020

 Has everything changed?

-- We have a team of reception staff who are based at the Care Navigation Centre answering calls from 8.00am – 6.00pm.
+- We have a team of, up to, 12 reception staff who are based at the Care Navigation Centre answering calls from 8.00am – 6.00pm.
 We have days of the week and times of the day which are busier than others.
-For example, Hereford Medical Group receives an extremely high number of calls on a Monday morning between 8am – 10am.
+For example, Hereford Medical Group receives an extremely high number of calls on a Monday morning between 8am – 10am

-- All calls are queued and answered in turn so please either hold on for your call to be answered or call back later if the matter is not urgent.
-Please note that hanging up and trying again will mean that the call is at the back of the queue.
+- You will be notified of what number you are in the queue and answered in turn, so please either hold on for your call to be answered or call back later if the matter is not urgent.
+Please note that hanging up and trying again will mean that the call is at the back of the queue

 Will I still be able to visit my usual site?